Power Restored To Brooklyn Jail Where Inmates Went A Week Without Heat

 Emergency generators were on, and heat had been restored to parts of the federal jail, but public officials and lawyers who toured the facility again Sunday told reporters not everyone had heat and some inmates were going without their medication.

-Just before 7 p.m., Council member Brad Lander tweeted that the power had been fully restored at MDC.
+Just before 7 p.m., council member Brad Lander tweeted that the power had been fully restored at MDC.
 Lander told Gothamist that he had spoken to the warden, who also confirmed that the power was running again.

-For the past week, many inmates had been on lockdown in cells without electricity or heat, during days of bitter cold.
+For the past week, many inmates had been on lockdown in cells without electricity or heat during days of bitter cold.

 "How is that?
 We live in a third-world country?" the mother of one inmate, Yvonne Murchison, asked.
 "Where's the president on this?
-He's worrying about the wrong issue, where's he on this?
+He's worrying about the wrong issue; where's he on this?
 Everybody in there's not guilty, and even if they were, they're human beings."

 Murchison's son Desmond, who she said has been awaiting trial for a year at the Sunset Park jail, shouted to his mother through metal grates on Sunday.
-Murchison then led a group of protesters into the building, and were met by guards who used pepper spray.
+Murchison then led a group of protesters into the building, and they were met by guards who used pepper spray.
 Several protesters came running out minutes later to cover their faces in water and milk.
 An NYPD spokesman said no arrests were made.

 Authorities busting out pepper spray to keep people away from #MDCBrooklyn.
 This is getting out of control pic.twitter.com/LK28tyD1WG— Sen. Mike Gianaris (@SenGianaris) February 3, 2019

 Lawyers meeting with clients reported coughing fits from everyone in the meeting room.
-One federal defender, Amanda David said that in the four and half years of doing this work, she's never seen conditions this bad.
+One federal defender, Amanda David, said that in 4 1/2 years of doing this work, she's never seen conditions this bad.

-"It is very apparent that there is a massive failure of caring here, a massive failure of proper supervision, a massive failure of planning," Rep. Jerrold Nadler said, after touring several floors on Sunday.
+"It is very apparent that there is a massive failure of caring here, a massive failure of proper supervision, a massive failure of planning," Rep. Jerrold Nadler said after touring several floors on Sunday.

 Terrifying screams of “help!”
 Thudding on walls, clapping on glass at MDC Brooklyn. pic.twitter.com/QZFzwpOl3N— Just your friendly neighborhood transit reporter (@s_nessen) February 3, 2019

-Nadler said the warden told him power would be restored by noon on Monday.
+Nadler said the warden had thought power would be restored by noon on Monday.
 Con-Edison was reportedly waiting for a missing component to arrive Monday morning and then full power could be restored.
+It was restored Sunday evening.

 Nadler said there was heat in several parts of the building, but many cells remained frigid.
 He said the warden told him 600 blankets from the city had been distributed.
-But City Councilman Brad Lander, who was also on the tour, said he didn't see any blankets in any of the cells they visited.
+But council member Lander, who was also on the tour, said he didn't see any blankets in any of the cells they visited.

 I shared this update 18 hours ago.
 The moment a van arrived with hundreds of blankets to provide freezing inmates at #MDCBrooklyn w/ no heat.
 We celebrated.
 We now know MDC accepted them BUT NEVER GAVE THEM to those incarcerated.
 Constitutional violation is understatement. https://t.co/FQ3uVNfIfw— Scott Hechinger (@ScottHech) February 3, 2019

-Nadler said he's spoken with the acting Director of the Bureau of Prisons, who seemed to be acting with more urgency after the protests began last Friday.
+Nadler said he's spoken with the acting director of the Bureau of Prisons, who seemed to be acting with more urgency after the protests began last Friday.

 The NYCLU is calling on the Bureau of Prisons to allow family and legal visits immediately.